 The second generation of this minivan arrives in early 2022.
 It maintains the platform of the previous Series 2 Active Tourer but improves in design.
 The petrol variants are the 218i (with 136 hp) and the 220i (with 170 hp).

 The diesel is 218d (with 150 hp).
-Both have light hybridization technology (48V) that give it the eco-label of the General Directorate of Traffic.
+Both have light hybridization technology (48V) that give it the eco-label of the General Directorate of design.
 About the plug-in hybrid versions, BMW indicates that they are available from the summer of 2022.

 5. BMW X3 | January